RoBBR-Benchmark/RoBBR/README.md

 - `label`: One of [`low`, `high`, `unclear`], representing the risk level of the bias.

 ### Support Sentence Retrieval (SSR)
-The dataset for Support Sentence Retrieval task is available at `dataset/SSR_test.json` and `dataset/SSR_dev.json`

 The dataset structure is as follows:
 - `paper_doi`: The DOI of the paper.